 We discussed how to forgive a cheating spouse in a few ways.
 Forgiveness lies within yourself and your ability to choose to forgive your spouse.
 The next stage is reconciling and finding ways to trust them again.
 Like we said before, it takes two to fix a marriage.
 For the one that feels betrayed, it’s about feeling but ultimately moving past the pain to forgive your spouse.

 For the cheater, it’s about making your spouse feel safe again.
 Taking accountability for your actions is the next step to rebuilding trust and forgiveness.
 Letting go of the affair, stopping all forms of contact, and demonstrating to your spouse that you are all in for making your marriage work.
 Rebuilding is also about sacrifice.
 By sacrifice, we mean sacrificing the past and focusing on the future.
 This involves empathizing, showing compassion, and agreeing to prevent the cheating from happening again.

 Learn How to Forgive A Cheating Spouse With Marriage Helper

 Forgiveness is hard, but holding onto hate is harder.
 Both parties need to understand each other for the healing to begin.
 Whether it’s exercising kindness toward your spouse’s betrayal or expressing accountability, it takes two people to save a marriage.
 Come to a consensus on rebuilding trust that both parties can agree on.
 Remember that forgiveness is the best thing to do, even if you think you should.
 Choosing to see the other person as flawed and not evil lays the foundation for putting the marriage back together.
 At Marriage Helper, we have helped reconcile thousands of marriages over the past decade.
 From our workshops, podcasts, and open coaching sessions, we believe we can help save your marriage.
-Contact us online for more information or to place a strategy call with one of our representatives.
+Contact us online for more information or to place a call to one of our representatives.